Warshi7819/TRS80-M100-Norwegian/README.md

 **CUSTOM MFD.
 IN JAPAN FOR TANDY CORPORATION**

 > [!NOTE]
 > "Tillatelse nr." translates to Permit number.
+The number suggest that the permit was secured in 1984.

 ## IMAGES
 I used the [PerspectiveFix](https://oathanrex.github.io/perspective-fix/) free online tool to straighten out the images of the pamphlet and the box.
 The original images are there as well if I at some point find a better free tool.
 But quite happy with the results!